bilke/hpc-container-maker/README.md

 - `--userarg`: specify one or more key / value pairs that are passed through to the recipe as a dictionary named `USERARG`.

+- `--out`: specify an output directory where the container definition files are written to.

 ## Current Limitations

 - Singularity does not support multi-stage containers.
 This is a